vksingh26/MongoDB/main/src/info.md

 //run mongo in cmd prompt, once you run the mongo command it will connect with the mongo server.
 //For checking db just run command like "show dbs", it will show the list of dbs like local, config and admin which
 //is use to store metadata
+//Behind the scene mongodb store data in binary json(BSON) by using mongodriver for which we dont have to worry about, Mongodb will take care of it.
+We have to store data in json format.
+//Mongo will store in BSON because of efficient storage and it will be faster and additional it will support additional type

 //1.
 Now we can create a collection on the fly by usin the below command
     //a. use "name of the db without quotes"